Yayaka/Amorphos/specification/index.md

-# YMP Specification
+# Amorphos Specification

 ## Introduction

-YMP is a messaging protocol for highly distributed web applications.
+Amorphos is a messaging protocol for highly distributed web applications.
 It enables each instances not to have to implement all functions of an application.

-YMP focuses on minimum specification and higher extensibility by subprotocols.
+Amorphos focuses on minimum specification and higher extensibility by subprotocols.

 ## Encoding

-YMP uses JSON format with UTF-8 encoding.
+Amorphos uses JSON format with UTF-8 encoding.

 ## Glossary

-This is a glossary of the basic terms in YMP.
+This is a glossary of the basic terms in Amorphos.

 <dl>
 <dt>Host
 <dd>
-A <i>host</i> is a server which implements any number of services and has a unique hostname.
+A <i>host</i> is a server which implements any number of services and has hostname and path like "example.com/foo/bar" which are unique.
 </dd>

 <dt>Service